graph-genome/bh19_frontend/README.md

 #### Prerequisites:

 yarn or npm, nodejs, and [vg](https://github.com/vgteam/vg) (vg can be tricky to compile.
 If you run into problems, there are docker images for vg at [https://github.com/vgteam/vg_docker](https://github.com/vgteam/vg_docker).)
+Or just download the latest [release](https://github.com/vgteam/vg/releases).

 The directory containing the vg executable needs to be added to your environment path: